On $1$d quadratic Klein-Gordon equations with a potential and symmetries: The main nonlinear decomposition and bootstrap

 Integrating by parts in \eqref{dsfpr2} will then give the main terms

 Using \eqref{q'symbol}, gives

 which is more than sufficient.
 A similar estimate holds for $Q_2$.

-The remaining cubic terms in \eqref{dsfpr1} can be treated using Lemma \ref{lemCS} and noting that the lack of the endpoint estimate with $p=\infty$ can be remedied using the Gagliardo-Nirenberg interpolation up to an arbitrary small power of $\jt$; see also the comment after Lemma \ref{lemCS}.
+The remaining cubic terms in \eqref{dsfpr1} can be treated using Lemma \ref{lemCS}, and the comment after its statement, to remedy the lack of the endpoint estimate with $p=\infty$ as follows: choosing $1/p < s < \alpha$ and using successively Sobolev's embedding, Lemma \ref{lemCS}, the intertwining property and boundedness of the wave operator, and, finally, Proposition \ref{propdecay0} together with interpolation to deduce decay of $e^{\pm itB} f$ in $L^{3p}$, we get

 Finally, the $L^2$ estimate \eqref{dsfL^2} is a consequence of the equation \eqref{dsfpr1} combined with the H\"older type bounds of Lemmas \ref{lemQR} and \ref{lemCS} and the a priori bounds \eqref{bootstrap0}. \end{proof}